 Allison advises working with an attorney on an estate plan.
 “The stuff you own and put into your estate plan should be reviewed and titled or executed with the help of a knowledgeable estate attorney to keep you from painting just one picture of your possible demise,” she said.
 “You might as well not make any effort as to plan only addressing that one scenario.”

 How to Write a Will if You’re Low on Cash

 Local nonprofits and libraries often host no-obligation seminars where you can learn about estate-planning options.
 Your state or local bar association may offer free short consultations with member attorneys or seminars to answer common questions about wills and trusts.

 If you’re looking for a basic option with a little guidance, Amy Pickard of Good to Go!, an advance planning service, recommends the Five Wishes living will from Aging with Dignity.
 It’s a legally binding document in 42 states and Washington, D.C., and costs just $5 to purchase, fill out online and print.
 Some states also offer free power of attorney documents.

 “Most states let you do your own will,” Allison said.
 “I don’t think it’s a good idea, but it’s better than nothing.”

-Lisa Rowan is a senior writer and producer at The Penny Hoarder.
+Lisa Rowan is a former senior writer at The Penny Hoarder.